Silverwood Dairy

 Silverwood Dairy was a London, Ontario, Canada, dairy company that operated in the early 20th century and was later acquired as a brand name by Ault Foods.

 History

 Founding owner and early years

 Silverwood Dairy was founded by Albert Edward Silverwood (b.
 February 15, 1876, d.
 December 2, 1961).
-Silverwood was born on a farm near the village of Oakwood (near Lindsay, Ontario) and attended Oakwood Public School and Lindsay Collegiate Institute.
+Silverwood was born on a farm near the village of Oakwood (located west of Lindsay, Ontario) and attended Oakwood Public School and Lindsay Collegiate Institute.

 In 1901, he married Eva M. Ferris, of Lindsay and had one son (Edward Gordon), and one daughter (Dorothy Marie).

 Silverwood was President and Managing Director of Silverwood Industries Limited of London, Ontario.
 The company was a dealer in cold storage products and a manufacturer of ice cream and butter; it began operations in London and provided services across Ontario.
 In 1966 it acquired Calgary-based United Dairies.
-Over the course of Silverwood's existence it acquiring a number of smaller dairies and other assets:
+Over the course of Silverwood's existence it acquired a number of smaller dairies and other assets: